Explore the Rivers that Run Through Sacramento

 Marinas.
 Dock or launch.
 Tie up at river party scenes.

 Rent pontoon boats for large or small parties.

 Enjoy catered meals, cocktails and watery views on a paddlewheeler.

 See the most scenic stretches of 38-mile American River Bike Trail.

-Enjoy best food in the most scenic settings.
+Enjoy food and ambiance in the most scenic river settings.

-Enjoy the best beer and cocktails in the most scenic settings.
+Enjoy the best beer and cocktails in the most scenic river settings.

 Safest, cleanest and most accessible beaches and swimmin’ holes.

 The prettiest parks along the rivers.